sjbylo/lab-ocp4/README.md

 # Setup of the workshop using RHPDS

 A Red Hat RHPDS OCP 4.x cluster can be provisioned and used for this workshop.
 The AWS Service Broker (AWSSB) is then installed and configured onto the RHPDS cluster.
-The AWSSB can be configured to manage services in a separate AWS account (target account).
+The AWSSB can be configured to manage services in a separate AWS account or the same account (target account).
 There are a few prerequisites that need to be configured into the target account which are described in the AWSSB documentation.

 ## Increase the RDS limits in the Target AWS Account